brootaylor/brootaylor-v2/src/_content/pages/work.md

 I spend a lot of my time writing / creating the HTML, CSS, and presentational JavaScript code that makes up a user interface.
 User-centricity is very important to me when developing a web solution which means I have a keen focus on [responsive design](https://alistapart.com/article/responsive-web-design), [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement), [semantic markup](https://www.w3.org/TR/WCAG20-TECHS/G115.html), [accessibility](https://www.w3.org/TR/WCAG20/), [web standards](https://www.w3.org/standards/) and [performance](https://developer.mozilla.org/en-US/docs/Learn/Performance).

 My aim is to build web solutions that are as [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and future-friendly as possible.
-For this reason I prefer a *vanilla* approach and tend to steer clear of using JavaScript frameworks in my work.
+For this reason I prefer a *vanilla* approach and tend to steer clear of using JavaScript frameworks if at all possible.

 ### Am I a *Fullstack* Developer?